 I have a theory that this song was recorded toward the end of the sessions, and the reason it sounds so good is that it took them until then to figure out how to do it.
 This is no Demo Disc by any means.
 The recording itself seems to have shortcomings of every kind from track to track.
-Perhaps as they made their way through the sessions they were learning from their mistakes, mistakes that no one could go back and fix without starting from scratch all over again, and by the time they got to this track they had it all figured out.
+Perhaps as they made their way through the sessions they were learning from their mistakes, mistakes that no one could go back and fix without starting all over again, and by the time they got to this track they had it all figured out.
 Of course that is just a guess, nothing but speculation on my part.
 Regardless of the cause, see if you don’t hear what I’m talking about.

 Carole, We Love You